 The workshops will aim to strength linkages between local/regional sectoral end-users and EO data providers.
-Six thematic workshops are planned centred around the ocean and coastal engagement priorities of Fisheries, Ecosystem Conservation and Coastal Hazards.
+Five thematic workshops are planned centred around the ocean and coastal engagement priorities of Fisheries, Ecosystem Conservation and Coastal Hazards.

-The six workshops will focus on how Earth Observation can support the following topics:
+The five workshops will focus on the following topics: